tterb/Atomic-Design-UI/README.md

 __________________________________________________________________________________________________________________
 ## In Progress:

-  * Still making minor modifications to improve UI.
+  * Still making modifications to improve UI.

 <br>
-*Keep in mind, this is my first attempt at creating a syntax theme for Atom, so if there are any issues please feel free to let me know and I'll do my best to fix them.*
+*Keep in mind, this is my first attempt at creating a UI theme for Atom, so if there are any issues please feel free to let me know and I'll do my best to fix them.*
 __________________________________________________________________________________________________________________
 <br>